rportron/fetchEmailsAttachment/README.md

 # FetchEmailsAttachment
-fetchemails.py : save all mail attachments from a mail folder
+fetchemails.py : save all mail attachments from the default mail folder (inbox)with an imap connection

 ## Usage
-python3 fetchemails.py [-imap IMAP_server] [-v] folder email password
+python3 fetchemails.py [-v] [-imap IMAP_server] folder email password

 ## fetchemails_french.py
-The fetchemails_french.py is the same but with French comments inside
+The fetchemails_french.py is the same file but with French comments inside

-Ce programme se connecte à une boite email et enregistre toutes les pièces-jointes des emails du dossier par défaut (Inbox / boite de réception)